codegrue/auto-translate-json/README.md

 For Azure you need to provide your subscription key and region.
 Go here to set up your account and request a subscription key:
 <https://azure.microsoft.com/en-us/free/>

+For DeepL you need to provide your authentication API key.
+Go here to set up your account and request an API key:<https://www.deepl.com/pro-api?cta=header-pro-api/>

 ## Getting Started

 1. Request a Google/AWS/Azure Translate API key